ronenhamias/scalecube-microservices/README.md

 Web Site: [http://scalecube.io](http://scalecube.io/)

+## GETTING STARTED:

+---
+Running Everything locally:
+- install redis.
+- clone the project
+- run GatewayAll main.
+- open your browser in http://localhost:8080
+- Login to google.
+- check your browser consul to see the interaction with the server.

+## UNDERSTAND CONFIGURATION SERVICE:

+---
 ScaleCube-Configuration Service is a Multi-Tenant configuration service that enables clients to store key, value pairs in collections of data where the value is any json object. it is based on [redisson](https://github.com/redisson/redisson) project and [redis](https://redis.io/) as persistence storage.

 To better understand how the ScaleCube-Configuration service work we first need to understand few concepts: